Manage your ZDM Proxy instances

 • Upgrade the ZDM Proxy version

-Make sure you are connected to the Ansible Control Host Docker container.
-As explained before, you can do so from the jumphost machine by running:
+1. Connect to the Ansible Control Host Docker container.
+You can do this from the jumphost machine by running the following command:

 docker exec -it zdm-ansible-container bash